SAP-archive/btp-extend-workflow-cai-msteams/Part4-ConversationalAI/README.md

 When handling employee times in SAP SuccessFactors, an employee typically has assigned multiple so called Time Types (like Sick Leave, Vacation, Jury Duty or many more).
 These Time Types might vary from country to country (e.g. GBR-SICK, DEU-SICK, BRA-SICK), so the list of available Time Types in a SuccessFactors system can grow huge!
 Some of the Time Types may also have balance restrictions, like for vacation, where a user can only request a certain amount of hours for this Time Type.

 2.12.
-Use the Time Types of your Test User to further train the CAI Bot, by adding additional Requirements and Intents:
+Use the Time Types of your Test User to further train the CoversationalAI Bot, by adding additional Requirements and Intents:

 ![Add Requirements](./images/cai_add_requiroments.png)